-The HX500S includes the following features: Memory Scanning, Priority Scanning, NOAA Weather Alert, Battery Saver, easy-to-read large LCD display, EEPROM memory back-up, Battery Life displayed on LCD, Transmit Time-Out Timer (TOT) and a strobe light when enabled blinks the internationally recognized SOS distress signal.
+The HX600S includes the following features: Memory Scanning, Priority Scanning, NOAA Weather Alert, NOAA SAME, Battery Saver, easy-to-read large LCD display, EEPROM memory back-up, Battery Life displayed on LCD, Transmit Time-Out Timer (TOT) and a strobe light when enabled blinks the internationally recognized SOS distress signal.

-The transmitter provides a maximum of 5 Watts output, and has the selection of 2.5 Watts and 1 Watt to assist the user in ensuring maximum battery life.
+In the marine band, the transmitter provides a maximum of 5 Watts output, and has the selection of 2.5 Watts and 1 Watt to assist the user in ensuring maximum battery life.